-Eve Ewing and Marisa Novara were panelists in the Creating an Equitable City Event on November 26th, 2018, with Tawa Mitchell as a moderator.
+Eve L. Ewing and Marisa Novara were panelists in the Creating an Equitable City Event on November 26th, 2018, with Tawa Mitchell as a moderator.
 Panelists discussed ideas for creating more equitable schools and communities that lay the foundation for a more just society.
 Watch the video of this event.

 Marisa Novara, Vice President of the Metropolitan Planning Council (MPC) and SSA alumna, is a co-author of MPC’s groundbreaking study that calculates the costs of racial and economic segregation in Chicagoland and a subsequent set of recommendations for reducing segregation, increasing racial equity, and collectively creating a metropolitan Chicago that works for everyone.